Stability and instability of Navier boundary layers: Nonlinear instability

-Having built $v^{i,m}$ and $v^{b,m}$ for $m<q$, $v^{i,q}$ is the solution of the linear Euler system $(\mathbf{E}(q))$.
-Now we build $v^{b,q}$ by taking the equations of the Stokes system $(\mathbf{S}(q))$ one after another.
-First, $(D_{q})$ is the equation relative to the divergence-free condition: integrating it between $Y$ and $+\infty$, we get an expression of the normal component of $v^{b,q}$ that goes to 0 as $Y\rightarrow+\infty$; the rapid-decrease property will follow from the induction below, and nothing guarantees that we have $v^{b,q}_{2}(t,x,0)=0$, so this is where the boundary condition $(P_{q})$ in the Euler system comes from.
-Then, notice that thanks to the structure of $\bust$, the normal part of the Stokes equation $(S_{q})$ depends only on $v^{b,j}_{2}$ and $p^{b,q}$ (and of course previous terms), so we get $p^{b,q}$ by the same method.
-Finally, the first component of $(S_{q})$ is now a heat equation, with a boundary condition given by the Navier condition $(N_{q})$.
+Having built $u^{i,m}$ and $u^{b,m}$ for $m<q$, $u^{i,q}$ is the solution of the linear Euler system $(E(q))$.
+Now we build $u^{b,q}$ by taking the equations of the Stokes system $(S(q))$ one after another.
+First, $(D_{q})$ is the equation relative to the divergence-free condition: integrating it between $Y$ and $+\infty$ (to satisfy $(V_q)$), we get an expression of the normal component of $u^{b,q}$ that goes to 0 as $Y\rightarrow+\infty$; the rapid-decrease property will follow from the induction below, and nothing guarantees that we have $u^{b,q}_{2}(t,x,0)=0$, so this is where the boundary condition $(P_{q})$ in the Euler system comes from.
+Then, notice that thanks to the structure of $\bust$, the normal part of the Stokes equation $(S_{q})$ depends only on $u^{b,q}_{2}$ and $p^{b,q}$ (and of course previous terms), so we get $p^{b,q}$ by the same method.
+Finally, the first component of $(S_{q})$ is now a heat equation, with the Neumann boundary condition $(N_{q})$.
+We continue the construction up to $M=8nN+8l_0$; all terms with $q\geq 8nN$ are part of $U^N$.